Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Introduction

 \end{example}

 Using an aggregate $S_n$ of the exchangeable test statistics $T_n^{(1)}, \dots, T_n^{(L)}$ is more sensitive to departures from the null as it makes better use of the full data.
-In addition, because the conditional variability in $S_n$ given the data decreases in $L$ (e.g., like $1/L$ when $S_n$ is the average), by taking a relatively large $L$, $S_n$ is effectively derandomised; see \cref{sec:revisit,app:non-rep} for the improvements in \cref{ex:kim-ramdas}.
+In addition, because the conditional variability in $S_n$ given the data decreases in $L$ (e.g., like $1/L$ when $S_n$ is the average), by taking a relatively large $L$, $S_n$ is effectively derandomised; we will revisit \cref{ex:kim-ramdas} in \cref{sec:revisit,app:non-rep} to demonstrate the improvement from using $S_n$.
 However it should be clear from this very simple example that the main challenge in general lies in calibrating $S_n$.
 In particular, we need to handle the unknown, potentially complicated dependence among $T_n^{(1)}, \dots, T_n^{(L)}$, which typically causes $S_n$ to not follow any textbook distribution.
-To solve this problem, we introduce a data-driven calibration scheme based on subsampling to obtain tests with sizes that under mild assumptions will approach their nominal levels.
-Our approach is applicable to all of the randomised tests mentioned above, and as we will see, by inverting particular aggregated hypothesis tests, we may also obtain confidence intervals in double machine learning settings that can deliver improved coverage in finite samples.
+To solve this problem, we develop a data-driven calibration scheme based on subsampling to obtain tests with size that under mild assumptions will approach the nominal level.
+Further, we will demonstrate that through the rank transform we introduce, our method is able to accurately approximate the null distribution even when data is drawn from a local alternative, and this leads to a power almost as good as an oracle procedure.
+Our approach is applicable to all of the randomised tests mentioned above, and as we will see, by inverting particular aggregated hypothesis tests, we can also obtain confidence intervals for cross-fitted double machine learning that can reliably deliver coverage when the standard confidence intervals cannot.
 Before introducing our method, we briefly summarise some existing proposals in the literature.